JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 - All the user data (job information, who is a valid user), should be stored in a database.
   - This will allow for persistent sessions.
   - This will increase the security of sensitive information.
-- The server should have the option to manually configure the TLS settings.
-  - A user may want to use TLS 1.2 due to compatibility with their custom client implementation.
-  - A user may want to use different private key encryption standards.
-- The server should have added security mechanisms such as DDOS protection through connection and rate limits on requests.
-- The server should have the option to pipe logs to file and configure logs.

 #### Security

 ECDSA keys would be preferred over RSA Keys.